jakub-michalczyk/postly/README.md

 <img src="https://github.com/jakub-michalczyk/postly/blob/master/public/images/logo.svg" width="200"/>

-**POSTLY** is an pplication that fetches a list of posts from a public API and displays author details upon selecting a post.
+**POSTLY** is an application that fetches a list of posts from a public API and displays author details upon selecting a post.
 User data is cached in localStorage to reduce redundant HTTP requests.

 ## Features